mercuryseries/acts_as_network/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'acts_as_network'